 Let $M$ be a smooth manifold.
 Two (Riemannian) metrics $\bg$ and $\bh$ on $M$ are \em quasi-isometric \em if there exists a positive constant $C$ such that $C^{-1}\bh \leq \bg \leq C \bh$.
-They are \em locally quasi-isometric \em if each point $\ula$ of $M$ admits an open neighborhood $\cU$ (of $\ula$) such that the restricted metrics $\bg|_\cU$ and $\bh|_\cU$ are quasi isometric.
+They are \em locally quasi-isometric \em if each point $\ula$ of $M$ admits an open neighbourhood $\cU$ such that the restricted metrics $\bg|_\cU$ and $\bh|_\cU$ are quasi-isometric.

-The next result is the main tool used by Hsiang \& Pati to get their result.
-It is a local result in nature. \begin{lemma}[{\cite[Section III]{HP}}] Let $(X_0,\bo)$ be a normal complex isolated surface singularity germ embedded in $(\C^n,\bo)$.
+The next result, of local nature, is the main tool used by Hsiang \& Pati to get their result. \begin{lemma}[{\cite[Section III]{HP}}] Let $(X_0,\bo)$ be a normal complex isolated surface singularity germ embedded in $(\C^N,\bo)$.
 There exists a finite composition of points blowings-up $\sgm: (X,E) \to (X_0,\bo)$ such that:

-i) $X$ is a complex manifold of dimension $2$ and $E:=\sgm^{-1}(\bo)$, the exceptional divisor of this desingularization of $(X_0,\bo)$, is a nc-divisor.
+i) $X$ is a complex manifold of dimension two and $E:=\sgm^{-1}(\bo)$, the exceptional divisor of this desingularization of $(X_0,\bo)$, is a snc-divisor.